 As it turns out, this particular piece of wisdom is also true when it comes to wisdom teeth removal.
-At Dental Image, we’re all about using proactive and preventative measures to keep major mouth issues from happening in the first place, rather than having to solve those problems once they develop.
+At Dental Image in Crown Point wisdom tooth removal is offered because we’re all about using proactive and preventative measures to keep major mouth issues from happening in the first place, rather than having to solve those problems once they develop.

 Because of that, we generally recommend wisdom teeth removal when it looks like they could pose problems for our patients further down the line.

 If you have wisdom teeth questions, we encourage you to come to talk to our Crown Point dental specialists.
 We’ll be happy to take a look at your unique situation at our Crown Point office and help you determine if wisdom teeth removal may be right for you.

 “Wisdom teeth” are also known as the third molars.
 They got their name because they typically come in later than the rest of your adult teeth (usually between ages 17-21), and are generally associated with coming of age.

 The wisdom teeth are the farthest back of the three sets of molars in most adults.

 We say most because there are some who never get their wisdom teeth.
 Because wisdom teeth are genetic, some groups of humans evolved without the genes that cause wisdom teeth to form.

 This is known as “agenesis” - and it means that the folks whose wisdom teeth never come in don’t have to worry about the problems that lead to wisdom tooth removal.
 Einstein would approve.

 The short answer to this is “it depends.”
 In some cases, wisdom teeth erupt into the perfect spot in the mouth, there is enough room in the mouth for them, and everything works just fine.
 In these cases, there may not be a need to remove the wisdom teeth at all.